FACTBOX-Who is still buying Russian crude oil | Headlines

 Italy's largest refinery, owned by Lukoil-controlled Swiss-based Litasco SA, processes Russian and non-Russian crudes.
 MOL

 The Hungarian oil group, which operates three refineries in Croatia, Hungary and Slovakia, continues to be supplied by the Druzhba pipeline.
 Hungary is opposed to sanctions on Russian oil and gas.
+ZEELAND REFINERY

+The Dutch refinery, 45% owned by Lukoil, declined to comment on whether it was using Russian crude oil.
+ROTTERDAM REFINERY

+Exxon Mobil declined to comment on whether its Dutch refinery in Rotterdam was using Russian crude oil.
+HINDUSTAN PETROLEUM,

+India's state refiner bought 2 million barrels of Russian Urals for May loading, according to trading sources last week.
+INDIAN OIL CORP

+India's top refiner on March 23 bought 3 million barrels of Urals for May delivery from Vitol, trade sources said.
+This is the second purchase of Urals by IOC since Russia invaded Ukraine on Feb.
+24. NAYARA ENERGY

+BP The British oil major, which is abandoning its stake in Rosneft, will not enter new deals with Russian entities for loading at Russian ports, unless "essential for ensuring security of supplies".

+ENEOS Japan's biggest refiner has stopped buying crude oil from Russia, while some cargoes signed under previous agreements will arrive in Japan until around April.

+ENI The energy group, 30.3% owned by the Italian government, is suspending purchases of Russian oil.

+Norway's majority state-owned energy firm has stopped trading Russian oil as it winds down its operations in the country.
+GALP

+The Portuguese oil and gas company has suspended all new purchases of petroleum products from Russia or Russian companies.
+NESTE

+The Finnish refiner has Russian oil contracts until the end of the year, but is not making any new supply agreements.
 PKN Orlen

-Poland's largest refiner, which continues to buy Russian crude for its refineries in Lithuania, Poland and the Czech Republic, said it was preparing for a complete halt.
-PKN has bought at least three cargoes of Norway's Johan Sverdrup crude in March to supply its refinery in Lithuania, replacing Russian Urals, shipping data showed.

-ZEELAND REFINERY The Dutch refinery, 45% owned by Lukoil, declined to comment on whether it was using Russian crude oil.

-ROTTERDAM REFINERY Exxon Mobil declined to comment on whether its Dutch refinery in Rotterdam was using Russian crude oil.

-HINDUSTAN PETROLEUM, India's state refiner bought 2 million barrels of Russian Urals for May loading, according to trading sources last week.

-INDIAN OIL CORP India's top refiner on March 23 bought 3 million barrels of Urals for May delivery from Vitol, trade sources said.
-This is the second purchase of Urals by IOC since Russia invaded Ukraine on Feb.
-24.

-The British oil major, which is abandoning its stake in Rosneft, will not enter new deals with Russian entities for loading at Russian ports, unless "essential for ensuring security of supplies".
-ENEOS

-Japan's biggest refiner has stopped buying crude oil from Russia, while some cargoes signed under previous agreements will arrive in Japan until around April.
-ENI

-EQUINOR Norway's majority state-owned energy firm has stopped trading Russian oil as it winds down its operations in the country.

-GALP The Portuguese oil and gas company has suspended all new purchases of petroleum products from Russia or Russian companies.

-NESTE The Finnish refiner has Russian oil contracts until the end of the year, but is not making any new supply agreements.
+Poland's largest refiner hasn't bought Urals crude on the spot market since the start of the war in Ukraine, the company said on Friday, while it has bought a few cargoes from Norway recently.
+The company, which operates refineries in Lithuania, Poland and the Czech Republic, however, buys crude under previously signed long-term supply contracts with Russia's Rosneft and Tatneft.

 PREEM Sweden's largest refiner, owned by Saudi billionaire Mohammed Hussein al-Amoudi, has "paused" new orders of Russian crude, which accounted for around 7% of its purchases, replacing them with North Sea barrels.